PhD, Massachusetts Institute of Technology (MIT)

 Reshmaan Hussam is the child of immigrants from Bangladesh

-Fellowship awarded to support work towards a PhD in Economics at MIT
+Fellowship awarded to support work towards a PhD in Economics at Massachusetts Institute of Technology (MIT)

 Reshmaan (Reshma) Hussam is an assistant professor of business administration in the Business, Government, and International Economy Unit at the Harvard Business School.
 Her research explores questions at the intersection of development, behavioral, and health economics.
 Previously, she was a post-doctoral research associate at the Economic Growth Center at Yale.
 She received her PhD in developmental economics at MIT.